5 Tips for Navigating Chronic Illness in the Workplace

 Effectively communicating how your symptoms affect your work empowers you to advocate for yourself within the workplace.

-“It is important to let your employer know if you need accommodations,” shares Aaron Braverman, a licensed clinical social worker in UT Health Austin’s Post-COVID-19 Program and member of UT Health Austin’s Integrated Behavioral Health care team.
+“It is important to let your employer know if you need accommodations,” shares Aaron Braverman, a licensed clinical social worker in UT Health Austin’s Post-COVID-19 Program and member of UT Health Austin’s Health Social Work care team.
 “If your work is impacted by your illness and you do not have accommodations in place, your employer can take disciplinary action against you for poor performance.”

 “The most effective way to seek accommodations from an employer would be to put your request in writing and mention that you are asking for workplace accommodations under the ADA,” continues Braverman.
 “Speaking to a healthcare provider about how your symptoms affect your daily life can help ensure that this information is documented in your medical record to support an accommodations request.”